-A2: To understand and implement algorithms for interpolation, curve fitting, numerical differentiation, and numerical integration.
+2. Utilise algorithms for interpolation, curve fitting, numerical differentiation and numerical integration.

-A3: To understand and implement numerical methods for solving ordinary differential equations, as well as elliptic and parabolic partial differential equations.
+3. Apply numerical methods for solving ordinary differential equations, and elliptic and parabolic partial differential equations

-A6: Develop practical skill in Monte Carlo simulation.
+6. Develop practical skill in Monte Carlo simulation

 1. The numerical solution of a single nonlinear equation, systems of linear equations, ordinary differential equations, and partial differential equations.

 2. The numerical implementation of interpolation and curve fitting.